Take Campus Visits

 Complete the FAFSA

 To submit the FAFSA, students and parents must have an FSA ID.
-It will take three days to recieve your FSA ID.
+It will take three days to receive your FSA ID.
 You can apply for one here: https://studentaid.gov/fsa-id/create-account/launch

 Men 18 or older must register for the selective service to receive federal financial aid.